w3c/wai-media-guide/transcribing.md

 Captions also include the time that each phrase will be displayed.
 Most people use tools to develop and refine captions.

-See more about captions in another page of this resource: [Captions/Subtitles](/design-develop/media/captions/).
+Learn more about captions in another page of this resource: [Captions/Subtitles](/design-develop/media/captions/).

-## Transcripts
+## More on Transcripts

-See more about transcripts in another page of this resource: [Transcripts](/design-develop/media/transcripts/).
+Learn more about transcripts in another page of this resource: [Transcripts](/design-develop/media/transcripts/).